 Once you've chosen your version, there are two ways to view each: via "flip page" or by downloading: see below for details.
 (Either way, please be patient while it downloads/opens, as it is a large file, typically 15-20 megabytes -- full of high-resolution images for your viewing pleasure!)

 The Humor Times magazine is “The World’s Funniest News Source” – reviewing the news each month in hilarious fashion!
 Since 1991, this hard-hitting political satire monthly has featured the very best in comically irreverent takes on the news, politics and media celebrities.

-Peruse a free sample back issue below (it’s a couple months old – see below to get the current issue).
-View it here in "flip page" format, or download the PDF file to your computer or device.
+Peruse a free sample back issue on this page (see below to get the current issue).
+View it in "flip page" format, or download the PDF file to your computer or device.
 (Be patient, it’s a large file – full of high-resolution cartoons for your viewing pleasure!
 See viewing instructions below, or just click on the image.)

 Or order the current issue (digital or print) or a free print sample (you’ll get the upcoming issue – S&H charges apply).
-Or try a 3-Issue Trial Subscription for just $5.00.
-(Available in the USA only, for the printed magazine, mailed directly to you.)
+Or try a 3-Issue Free Trial Subscription!
+(Digital Free Trial available anywhere, while the Print Edition Free Trial is only available in the USA only.)

-Regular rates: the digital version (like the issue below) is just $8.95 a year (or less with auto-renew); the hard-copy edition, which gets mailed right to your door is only $24.95 a year (or less with auto-renew – includes access to the digital version as well).
+Regular rates are: digital edition (like the sample issue below), just $8.95 a year (or less with auto-renew); hard-copy edition, mailed right to your door, only $24.95 a year (or less with auto-renew – includes access to the digital version as well).

 As always, please share the Humor Times with everyone you know who appreciates political humor!